Vyral/base-template/_posts/2019-05-23-steps-for-making-the-best-impression-when-presenting-your-buyers-offer.md

 {% include youtube.html %}

-When presenting your buyer’s offer on a home to the listing agent, sending it as a regular old email attachment isn’t going to cut it.
-Here’s what you should be doing.
+<p style="text-align: center;"><em>When presenting your buyer’s offer on a home to the listing agent, sending it as a regular old email attachment isn’t going to cut it.
+Here’s what you should be doing.</em></p>

 Today we’ll focus our attention on **the best way you, as a buyer’s agent, can present your offer to a listing agent.&nbsp;**